openlookeng/hetu-core/hetu-docs/en/admin/resource-groups.md

 -   `schedulingWeight` (optional): weight of this sub-group.
 See above.
 Defaults to `1`.
 -   `jmxExport` (optional): If true, group statistics are exported to JMX for monitoring.
 Defaults to `false`.
 -   `subGroups` (optional): list of sub-groups.
+-   `killPolicy`(optional): Specifies how running queries are selected to kill If overall memory usage exceed **softMemoryLimit** after queries being submitted to worker.

+    - `no_kill` (default): Queries will not be killed.
+    - `recent_queries`: This means queries in the reverse order of execution will be killed.
+    - `oldest_queries`: Queries in the order of execution will get killed.
+    - `high_memory_queries` : Queries in the order of memory usage will be killed.
+Query having higher memory usage will get killed first so that with minimum number of query kill, more memory gets freed.
+    As part of this policy, we try to balance memory usage and percentage completion.
+So if two queries memory usage are within 10% (configurable as resource-groups.memory-margin-percent) of limit, then we pick the query which has progressed (% of execution) less.
+Incase these two queries difference in terms of percentage of completion are within 5% (configurable as resource-groups.query-progress-margin-percent) then we chose based on memory itself.
+    - `finish_percentage_queries`:  Query in the order of percentage of query execution will be killed.
+Query with least percentage of execution will be killed first.

 ## Selector Rules